2020 Policy Positions

-A Modern, Clean, and Resilient Grid – Provide for a future with widespread local energy resources, including solar, storage, and demand response, with improvements to the timeliness and fairness of interconnection processes, smarter electricity rates, improved net metering, enhanced access for low and moderate income (LMI) customers, and increased stakeholder input and regulatory accountability for meeting climate goals.
+A Modern, Clean, and Resilient Grid – Provide for a future with widespread local energy resources, including solar, storage, and demand response, with improvements to the timeliness and fairness of interconnection processes, smarter electricity rates, improved net metering, enhanced access for low and moderate income (LMI) customers, with increased stakeholder input and regulatory accountability for meeting climate goals.
 Supported bills include: H3667 - An act relative to modern grid access and customer service; S2007 - An act relative to local energy investment and infrastructure modernization; H2808 - An act promoting local energy investment and infrastructure modernization.

-Improved and Expanded Renewable Energy Procurement Mechanisms – Authorize additional state and regional procurements for offshore wind and other RPS Class I renewable energy resources, guard against conflicts of interest in project evaluation and selection, require climate benefits for all selected projects, enable new procurement mechanisms and funding sources to empower businesses and communities, and ensure that environmental impacts of electricity generation and transmission are appropriately avoided, minimized, and mitigated.
+Improved and Expanded Renewable Energy Procurement Mechanisms – Authorize additional state and regional procurements for offshore wind, storage, and other RPS Class I renewable energy resources, guard against conflicts of interest in project evaluation and selection, require climate benefits for all selected projects, enable new procurement mechanisms and funding sources to empower businesses and communities, and ensure that environmental impacts of electricity generation and transmission are appropriately avoided, minimized, and mitigated.
 Supported bills include: S2010 - An act to expand offshore wind development in the commonwealth; H2853/S1945 - An act for community empowerment; S2005/H2802 - An act to secure a clean energy future.

-Energy Efficiency – Ensure that appliances meet top efficiency standards, promote consumer education and building efficiency with home energy ratings, higher standards for large buildings, and a net zero stretch energy code, and improve implementation of statutes enacted in 2018.
+Energy Efficiency – Adopt a net-zero stretch energy code, ensure that appliances meet top efficiency standards, promote consumer education and building efficiency with home energy ratings, higher standards for large buildings, and improve implementation of statutes enacted in 2018.
 Supported bills include: H2865/S1935 - An Act to establish a net zero stretch energy code; H2832/S1986 - An act relative to Energy Savings Efficiency (SAVE); H4112 - An Act relative to energy efficiency.

-Clean and Efficient Heating – Encourage beneficial electrification of heating, including efficient electric heat pumps, direct thermal renewables and other clean advanced technologies, through market development and customer education to reduce emissions and avoid unnecessary investment in fossil fuel infrastructure, and, where appropriate, require non-fossil heating and cooling in new buildings.
+Clean and Efficient Heating – Encourage beneficial electrification of heating, including efficient electric heat pumps, direct thermal renewables and other clean advanced technologies, through market development and customer education to reduce pollution and avoid unnecessary investment in fossil fuel infrastructure, and, where appropriate, require non-fossil heating and cooling in new buildings.
 Supported bills include: H2930/S1803 - An Act sparking the modernization of state heat systems; H2804 - An Act relative to energy efficiency.